ilozano2/spring-cloud-gateway-active-health-check/README.md

 In this post you have seen multiple ways to get load balancing and active health checks in your projects.

 From the static approach for basic projects or proof of concepts where the number of upstream services doesn’t change.
 And a more dynamic approach, using Eureka or Spring Cloud Gateway filters.

 To sum up, you have also seen that Spring Cloud Gateway approach is a great option if you don’t need to add an extra component to your architecture.

+# Additional Resources

+Want to learn more about Spring Cloud?
+Join us virtually at [Spring Academy](https://spring.academy)!
+Want to get **Active Health Check** just by adding a property in your route without getting your hands dirty?
+Take a look at our commercial platform with Kubernetes support.